Hot Summer Nights, Midsumma Festival 2023 by Nikki Russian

 Here's a handy checklist of what you'll need to prepare for registering your event:

-- Primary contact details and optional secondary contact details
+- Primary contact details and secondary contact details, plus optional marketing contact details

-- Your event name and details, including the event description, image, dates/times, prices, access info
+- Your event name and event description, main image, dates/times, prices, access info, social media info, any extra images or video for your online listing

 - A confirmed venue (your venue will need to register in Eventotron and have accepted your event)